oracle/python-oracledb/doc/src/api_manual/connect_params.rst

         connection_id_prefix=None, ssl_context=None, sdu=None, \
         pool_boundary=None, use_tcp_fast_open=False, handle=None)

-    Sets the default values for one or more of the parameters of an empty ConnectParams object.
-A default will be overriden when a connection string with that attribute is parsed.
-After a ConnectParams object has been populated by parsing a connection string, ``ConnectParams.set()`` will not override any values.
+    Sets the values for one or more of the parameters of a ConnectParams object.

     .. versionchanged:: 2.1.0